 Established in the nineteenth century the Society was re-founded in London in 1971 to promote a wider and deeper knowledge of Byron’s life, works and circle.
 We offer you the chance to discover more about Byron, and to share your interest through talks, lectures, poetry readings, book launches, dinners, trips and other events.

-We are a non-profit organisation and a registered charity.
+We are a non-profit organisation and a registered charity (Charity No: 1197293).